-WASHINGTON (September 7, 2020) – The American Hospital Association (AHA) has elected Phyllis Cowling to fill a vacancy on its Board of Trustees for one year, effective Jan.
-1, 2021.
+WASHINGTON (June 23, 2022) — The American Hospital Association (AHA) has elected Kate Walsh to fill a vacancy on its Board of Trustees for a term effective immediately and ending December 31, 2024.
 The Board of Trustees is the highest policymaking body of the AHA and has ultimate authority for the governance and management of its direction and finances.

 About the American Hospital Association

 The American Hospital Association (AHA) is a not-for-profit association of health care provider organizations and individuals that are committed to the health improvement of their communities.
 The AHA advocates on behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinician partners – including more than 270,000 affiliated physicians, 2 million nurses and other caregivers – and the 43,000 health care leaders who belong to our professional membership groups.
 Founded in 1898, the AHA provides insight and education for health care leaders and is a source of information on health care issues and trends.
 For more information, visit the AHA website at www.aha.org.